Free Real-Time Radiation Monitor & Solar Weather Dashboard_

 |---|

-This free radiation monitor provides real-time reporting on global ionizing radiation levels, solar weather conditions, and geomagnetic activity.
+This free real-time radiation monitor provides live reporting on global ionizing radiation levels, solar weather conditions, and geomagnetic activity.
 All data is sourced directly from NOAA's Space Weather Prediction Center (SWPC), the world's authoritative source for space weather forecasting and solar event reporting.
-The dashboard updates automatically every two minutes, giving you continuous access to live space weather telemetry without any registration, API keys, or fees.
+The dashboard updates automatically every minute, giving you continuous access to live space weather telemetry without any registration, API keys, or fees — a truly free radiation detector you can use from any browser.

 The Kp Index chart displays the last 24 hours of planetary geomagnetic activity, measured on a 0 to 9 scale.
 This index is essential for understanding when geomagnetic storms may affect GPS accuracy, radio communications, power grid stability, and aurora visibility.
 A Kp value of 5 or above indicates a geomagnetic storm.
 The color-coded bar chart makes it easy to spot storm periods at a glance, and the status badge provides an instant summary of current geomagnetic conditions — from quiet to extreme storm levels.